LoopKit/Loop/README.md

 ### Mac and XCode

 To build Loop you will need a mac computer, and have Xcode 8 installed on it.
 You will need to use git, either from the command line, or with a GUI like the Github Desktop Client.
+You can build Loop without an Apple Developer Account, but any apps built this way will expire after a week, so signing up for the $99 developer account is recommended.

 ### RileyLink